muellllkreis/iOS-stopwatch/README.md

 2. It should have a 'cancel' bar button item in top left that dismisses the 'AddTimeViewController'
 3. It should have a 'save' button somewhere, which, when pressed, presents an alert saying that you just 'fake' saved the time.
 In the alert message, you should mention the value in the label

+## Submit

+When the lab is over, zip up your project directory and upload whatever you have finished to the assignment submission in Collab.
+If you worked with someone, both of you should up load the same zip file and just mention the other person (and computing ID) in the submission comments.

 ## Code Snippits

 __Code that will start the stopwatch:__